What Happens When You Dump Used Oil on the Ground

 The used oil will eventually seep down through the soil and contaminate the groundwater.
 This can lead to health problems for people and animals who drink the water.
 Additionally, used oil can cause fires if it comes into contact with a heat source.

 You might think that it’s okay to pour your used oil down the drain or on the ground, but it can have serious consequences for the environment.
-Used oil is classified as a hazardous waste, and dumping it on the ground can contaminate soil and groundwater.
+Used oil is classified as hazardous waste, and dumping it on the ground can contaminate soil and groundwater.
 It can also harm plants and wildlife.

 If you pour used oil on the ground, it will eventually make its way into waterways where it can pollute drinking water supplies and harm aquatic life.
 Oil spills are also difficult and expensive to clean up.
 So, next time you change your oil, be sure to dispose of it properly at a recycling center.